Turtuk in Ladakh – How to Reach, Sightseeing & Tips

-In the travel guide below, I will provide complete details on how you can go to Turtuk from Leh, where to say, what can you see there, and the best way to fit it in your overall Leh Ladakh itinerary.
-For other details on visiting Ladakh, I will recommend taking a look at How to Plan a Trip to Leh Ladakh – A Complete Travel Guide.
+In the travel guide below, I will provide complete details on how you can plan a trip to Turtuk, where to say, what to see, and the best way to fit it into your overall Leh Ladakh itinerary.

 About Turtuk

-Yul: Yul is the area where most of the farming happens.
+The other two parts, Farol and Yul are located slightly higher than Chutang and you will need to walk to get there.
+Yul is the area where most of the farming happens.
 It is lush green all around and is the oldest part of the village.
-Literal translation of the name is “Village”.
+The literal translation of the name is “Village”.

-Farol: Farol is where most of the guest houses in Turtuk are located.
-To get here, you will have to cross over a wooden bridge.
-There are a lot of buckwheat fields here and you can also view the K2 peak from here.
+Farol is where most of the guest houses in Turtuk are located.
+There are a lot of buckwheat fields here and you can also view the K2 peak on a clear day.
 The name literally means “the other side (of the river)”.

 Permits for Turtuk

-Your regular ILP will work for Turtuk village as well.
-You can get the permit either personally from the SDM office Leh or apply for it online.
+You can get the permit either personally from the SDM office in Leh or apply for it online.
 For more details on how to get the permit, please read How to Obtain Inner Line Permit for Ladakh.

 Turtuk is located in Ladakh so in order to get there, you will first have to reach Leh City.
-In case you are wondering about how to get to Leh, then I recommend that you take a look at this article How to reach Ladakh.
 Once you reach Leh you can travel to Turtuk by either your own vehicle or public transport.
 I will explain both of these options.

 How to Reach Turtuk from Leh

-A little before Khalsar, the road will bifurcate.
-The one to your right will take you to Sumur, Panamik, and Warshi.
-The one on your right will go towards Diskit, Hunder, and finally, end at Turtuk.
+Here, the road going straight will take you to Sumur, Panamik, and Warshi.
+The one on your left will go towards Diskit, Hunder, and Turtuk.
 This is the one you need to turn on.

 Diskit / Hunder to Turtuk